Nov 1, 2021

 The answers to these critical thinking interview questions can and should vary across candidates.
 The more creative and thought-out the response is, the better the candidate should be able to solve complex problems.
 However, there are some common characteristics critical thinkers have that you can look for while assessing candidates.

-Critical Thinkers Are Logical – they don’t let bias or their typical way of thinking get in the way of their decision-making.
+They don’t let bias or their typical way of thinking get into their decision-making.
 They can consider a situation from every angle and use logic to develop a solution to a problem.

-Critical Thinkers Are Trustworthy – they make well-reasoned decisions based on fact and logic, not emotion.
+They make well-reasoned decisions based on fact and logic, not emotion.
 This means that they make decisions that you can trust.
 Additionally, they use problem-solving techniques without worrying much about the opinions of others.

-Critical Thinkers Are Innovative – they are true innovators at heart.
+They are true innovators at heart.
 They look at problems from a different perspective.
 Additionally, critical thinkers offer fresh solutions to your company’s problems that you might not have thought of before.

 Unexpected Answers

 Candidates who possess critical thinking skills typically give creative solutions to problems.
 If a candidate gives a typical answer to a question or presents an obvious solution to a problem, they might lack critical thinking skills.
-Giving “black or white” answers suggests that these candidates don’t know how to think outside of the box.
+Giving “black or white” answers suggests that these candidates don’t know how to think outside the box.
 You should be looking for answers and solutions that are creative yet backed by logic.

 Complete Answers